vvdk13/vvdk13/README.md

 ## Hi there 👋
 - 🌱 I’m currently learning in 21 school on general flow
 - 🔭 I’m currently working on Python parsers and getting data from other places
+- 🤔 I’m looking for job in data direction
 <!--
 **vvdk13/vvdk13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.